 Concussions in Youth Athletes - California

 The California law is found under the California Education Code (Cal.
 Educ.
 Code Section 35179.1 (c)(6), known as the 1998 California High School Coaching Education and Training Program) requires that coaches be certified in CPR and first aid and have a basic understanding of the signs and symptoms of concussions and the appropriate response to concussions.
 The California law can be found at sections 38131(6) and 49475 of the Education Code.
 (Cal.
 Educ.
-Code § 38131(6)). §674539(b) (Cal.
+Code § 38131(6)). §67451 and §67453(b) (Cal.
 Educ.
-Code) requires adoption and implementation of guidelines to prevent, assess, and treat sports-related concussions.
+Code) requires an athletic program to adopt and implement guidelines to prevent, assess, and treat sports-related concussions.

 The official versions of sections 38131(6), 35179.1, 49475, 67451 and 67453 are currently available online at: